 We audited to opine on the Benton-Carroll-Salem Local School District's financial statements that collectively comprise its basic financial statements.

 Management's Discussion & Analysis includes tables of net cash position, change in net cash position, governmental activities, governmental funds and general fund cash receipts and disbursements.
+This information provides additional analysis and is not a required part of the basic financial statements.

-The Schedule of Receipts and Expenditures of Federal Awards (the "Schedule") is required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-These tables and the Schedule provide additional analysis and are not a required part of the basic financial statements.
+The Schedule of Receipts and Expenditures of Federal Awards (the "Schedule") also presents additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and is also not a required part of the financial statements.

-These tables and the Schedule are management's responsibility, and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-We subjected this information to the auditing procedures we applied to the basic financial statements.
-We also applied certain additional procedures, including comparing and reconciling this information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+These tables and the Schedule are management's responsibility, and derive from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+We subjected these tables and the Schedule to the auditing procedures we applied to the basic financial statements.
+We also applied certain additional procedures, including comparing and reconciling these tables and the Schedule directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, these tables and the Schedule are fairly stated in all material respects in relation to the basic financial statements taken as a whole.